Computer Issues? Click Here!

 Posted on December 5, 2011 by Ben Chapman

 Earlier this year I bought some shoes from Zappos, a cool retailer who ships stuff for free.
-According to WDRB, Twenty-six Zappos Kentucky warehouse employees were taken to hospital, with an illness that is being reported as food poisoning.
+According to WDRB, Twenty-six XXXXXXXXXXXXX warehouse employees were taken to hospital, with an illness that is being reported as food poisoning.

 Bullitt County Emergency Manager Director Mike Phillips says they were complaining of nausea, vomiting and diarrhea around 1 a.m.
 All of the affected employees worked in one section of the facility.